GiGurra/flycd/README.md

 NOTE: You should never run more than 1 flycd instance.
 This is because flycd currently is quite basic in determining what changes could conflict or cause race conditions with each other if deployed in parallel.
-FlyCD just queues all changes/webhooks to a single worker, so they are executed in order.
+FlyCD just queues all changes/webhooks to a single im-mem worker, so they are executed in order.
 This is not ideal, but it works for now.

 ## Where it probably needs some improvement